ai4spacecraft/ai4spacecraft.github.io/README.md

 ## ’D*** it...
 I’m an engineer, not a doctor!’
-# First workshop on AI for Spacecraft Longevity
+# First International Workshop on AI for Spacecraft Longevity

 ### An IJCAI 2021 Workshop